vachalet/tutorials/aquarians/introduction.md

 But at least it will allow you to have fun and meet many players!

-Important note: Players never view favorably a neighbor who doesn't communicate.
+**Important note**: Players never view favorably a neighbor who doesn't communicate.
 They quickly consider such a player an enemy.
 To succeed, you'll need to dedicate time to messages exchanged with other players.
 You'll need to work on establishing a relationship of trust without squandering your information.
 So if you don't have enough time to dedicate to this, move on, or play the sedentary and directly dangerous Aquarian.

 For a more warrior/defense start, take inspiration from the human start with a few exceptions, and add a touch of navigation.